fluidex/fluidex.github.io/src/posts_en/2021-03-04-recent-updates.md

 ### Awesome Plonk

-This is a collection of high-quality study materials about PLONK.
+This is a collection of high-quality materials about PLONK.
 It covers various learning materials such as papers, implementations, demos, forums, blog posts, videos, etc.

 For more details, please visit github: <https://github.com/Fluidex/awesome-plonk>